rpendleton/spotify-rcd/README.md

 For `DYLD_INSERT_LIBRARIES` to work, we have to find some way of setting the environment variable in the target process before it is launched.
-Conveniently, macOS allows you to persistently unload system launch daemons and replace them with your own patched versions as long as the labels are different.
-As such, all we need to do for this to work is copy the system launch daemon configuration, alter the label to something unique, add our environment variable, and then use `launchctl` to persistently disable the system daemon and enable our patched version.
+Conveniently, macOS allows you to persistently unload system launch agents and replace them with your own patched versions as long as the labels are different.
+As such, all we need to do for this to work is copy the system launch agent configuration, alter the label to something unique, add our environment variable, and then use `launchctl` to persistently disable the system agent and enable our patched version.

 ### Swizzling

-Now that spotify-rcd has been injected into the system daemon, we actually need to alter the daemon's behavior to do what we want.
+Now that spotify-rcd has been injected into the system agent, we actually need to alter the agent's behavior to do what we want.
 This is where [method swizzling][swizzling] comes in.
 By intercepting all AppleScript execution, we can watch for any requests to launch iTunes and replace those with requests to launch Spotify instead.